exonum/exonum-doc/src/get-started/first-java-service.md

 ---

 Next, let's write the transaction method.
-Navigate back to `MyService`, and add the following method:
+Navigate to `MyService` and add the following method:

 <!--codeinclude-->